manu-codes/rn-starter/README.md

 `npm run ios`      or       `npm run android`

-in another command prompt start the mock server for mock login process.
+In another command prompt/ bash start the mock server for mock login process. simple node server runs at 8080 which logs in if username 'admin' and password 'admin'.
+Can be modified as per usage or use a different API itself

 `npm run mock`